maddiecondie/Fairway-Training/VOE/WVOE_info.md

 5. Send the form to the borrower's business HR email with a filled-out template text
     + Send eSigned `Borrower's Certification and Authorization` through email
     + OR eFax > Send Fax > Fill out fields and make sure that you also send them a return fax number
+    + This is the template.
+Make sure to change the names:
+        + **Subject:**
+        > Request for Verification of Employment- `Jones, Mike`

+        + **Body:**
+        > Good Morning `Jill`,
+        >
+        > Attached is the Verification of Employment along with the signed Borrower’s Authorization for `Mike Jones`.
+Please complete `Part II and Part IV` as applicable.
+        >
+        >It is imperative to have these items back within 24 hours to meet our closing on time.
+If for any reason you are unable to return these items within that timeframe please let me know.
+        >
+        >Please let me know how I can assist further or if you have any questions.
+I appreciate it!

 6. Fill out `Days to Recieve`, `Requested` after double-clicking on `VOE` document folder
 7. Let the Processor know that you've requested it.
 8. When you recieve it, add it to the regular `VOE` in eFolder